clasei/clasei/README.md

 ### In a Nutshell

-> Blending functionality with minimalistic design, I focus on building scalable and reliable solutions with clean code and logical structure.
-I'm currently exploring AI & ML, inspired by how they can transform the world around us.
+> I build scalable, reliable solutions with clean code and logical structure — focusing on simplicity, efficiency, and usability.

 ---